daavllc/pyLaunch/README.md

-# Launcher
+# pyLaunch
  Python project setup, updater, and launcher

 ## Purpose:
 Increase project productivity and provide features easily.
 Once installed as a git submodule (or downloaded), placed in a project and configured, it automatically provides updates, dependancy installation, and launcher.
 It automatically finds the required version of python, launches projects with it.
-In addition, Launcher:Launch allows custom exit values, which can be used to reload source code quickly and enable easier code editing.
+In addition, pyLaunch:Launch allows custom exit values, which can be used to reload source code quickly and enable easier code editing.

 ## Details:
  - Project lead: [Anonoei](https://github.com/Anonoei)